 I am the mother and grandmother of a large, blended family.

-Having a blended family requires tender loving care… and lots of sleepless nights.
-I must confess, with pride, that I learned by trial and error how to be a step-mother — although I do not like the term — and a step-grandmother to my blended family.
+Having a blended family requires tender loving care…and lots of sleepless nights.
+I must confess, with pride, that I learned by trial and error how to be a great stepmother — although I do not like the term — and a step-grandmother to my blended family.

-We have adult children, their spouses, and 25 grandchildren.
+We have adult children, their spouses, and over 20 grandchildren.
 We are a large cast of characters and we all love each other very much.
 This is my story and the set of guidelines I established to nourish that love and respect.